Kristen Stewart Puts Her Robert Pattinson Relationship Into Perspective

 “Kristen and Dylan are having fun.
 Kristen isn’t holding back at all and loves being with her.
 They are moving quickly….”

-Although Kristen Steward seems to be playing musical chairs with regard to her significant others, the busy actress probably has been wanting to keep her options open before settling down — if that is, indeed, what she decides to do.
-After all, she’s a movie star, she’s rich, she’s adventurous — and she’s only 29.
+Although Kristen Stewart seems to be playing musical chairs with regard to her significant others, the busy actress probably has been wanting to keep her options open before settling down — if that is indeed what she decides to do.
+After all, she’s a movie star, she’s rich, she’s adventurous, and she’s only 29.

 Delivered To Your INBOX